A COVID-19 Message.,

 There are no embalming or final disposition method restrictions in place at this time.
 Burial, cremation, entombment, and donation are all permissible.
 Decedents should not be stored or held for future memorialization.
 Again, removal, preparation and disposition should take place in the most timely and efficient manner possible with all public memorial events, ceremony and services postponed until this order is lifted.
 Every funeral home is requested to creatively assist families through their grief that has been compounded by these necessary restrictions.

-Funeral home staff may continue to operate under this order and next-of-kin, those not subject to quarantine, may make arrangements either in the funeral home, at their residence or by phone and email.
+Funeral home staff may continue to operate under this order and next-of-kin, those not subject to quarantine, may make arrangements at their residence or by phone and email.

 Please understand that we are at the start of a new norm, a norm estimated to last eight weeks, and so we do not fully know when the true surge of COVID-19 spread will be felt in each of our lives.